ministryofjustice/moving-people-safely/README.md

   ```bash
   brew bundle
   ```
-  **NOTE:** These will install node and postgresql.
+  **NOTE:** These will install the specified OS dependencies.
 If you do not use brew you need to install them manually.

 * Bower